-- 1. Students are required to complete a clinical internship of 13 weeks or the equivalent of 520 hours (including clinical activities report). - 2.
+- 1. Students following either the Psychopathology or the Neuropsychology specialisation may complete a clinical internship of 13 weeks or the equivalent of 520 hours (Including writing the clinical activities report). - 2.
 The student notifies the education office about the internship at least one month before the start of the internship by means of a clinical internship notification form.
-The Board of Examiners checks whether the student has complied with the requirements in article 4.2 of the EER. - 3.
+The Board of Examiners checks whether the student has complied with the requirements in article 4.2, paragraph 2 of the EER. - 3.
 An internship agreement is drawn up for the internship in which a number of arrangements are set out between the institution where the internship takes place, the clinical internship coordinator from the Faculty and the student.
 A copy of this agreement is sent to the education office at least one month before the internship starts. - 4.
 The student will be supervised during the internship by a supervisor from the Faculty and a supervisor from the institution where the internship takes place (internship supervisor).
-The task of the internship supervisor from the institution is to guide and monitor the student's clinical activities.
-The supervisor from the Faculty advises the student concerning the conduct and reporting of research for the clinical activities report (see appendix 2, article 2, clinical activities report) and is the contact person with the institution where the internship takes place. - 5.
-The internship is registered as having been completed successfully when the clinical internship coordinator has approved the student's clinical activities report, has received a satisfactory assessment of the internship performance from the supervisor from the institution, and has sent the relevant assessment form to the education office.
+The task of the internship supervisor from the institution is to guide and monitor the student's clinical activities, and to facilitate the clinical research project.
+The supervisor from the Faculty advises the student concerning the conduct and reporting of research for the minor's thesis (see appendix 3, article 2, Minor's Thesis) and is the contact person with the institution where the internship takes place. - 5.
+The internship is registered as having been completed successfully when the clinical internship coordinator has approved the student's clinical activities report, has received a satisfactory assessment of the internship performance from the supervisor at the institution where the internship took place, and has sent the relevant assessment form to the educational office.
+The clinical internship is appraised as Pass/Fail.